CoolDove/odin-sparrow/README.md

 - [ ] default function reg/call
 - [ ] add object type: boolean
 - [x] parsing: comment, use `;` to start a comment(till the line end)
+- [ ] Check out odin Allocator things, to optimize the memory management.